finos/common-cloud-controls/docs/governance/working-groups/recommendations/community-organisation.md

 ### Eligibility

-A person is considered eligible to become a Code Owner if they are currently considered an active Contributer.
+A person is considered eligible to become a Code Owner if they are currently considered an active contributor.

 ## Contributor